Ivacy VPN Review

 Sometimes it’s better to not be the biggest fish in the sea.
 Having the most users could make you a prime target for hackers, like recently when NordVPN had a server breach.
 So from one perspective, lesser-known VPNs could be more secure than the ones you see advertised all over the web.
 Now don’t get me wrong; I’m not calling Ivacy VPN a little fish in the VPN sea (they have over 1,000 servers in more than 100 locations), but they are lesser-known than heavy hitters like ExpressVPN and NordVPN.
 I will say after reviewing as many VPNs as I have, server numbers are only a part of the picture.
 That’s why I’m going to get my hands dirty and test Ivacy VPN from top to bottom.

-This Ivacy VPN review will go over its features, its performance in the real world, subscription information, customer support, and the Ivacy VPN applications for various devices.
+This Ivacy VPN review will go over its features, its performance in the real world, subscription information, and the Ivacy VPN applications for various devices.
 Next, I’ll compare it to ExpressVPN, one of the most popular VPNs out there.
 Finally, we’ll consolidate all this info into a small package so you can decide for yourself if Ivacy VPN is the right choice for you.
 Let’s get to it!

 Ivacy VPN Pros and Cons